 The maple syrup keeps the pears from browning before cooking; it also adds flavor and creates a light glaze.
-This recipe can easily be halved.

 Core pears with an apple corer.
 Starting at the bottom, slice pears crosswise into 1/8-inch-thick rings, and toss in a small bowl with maple syrup and cinnamon.